Monumental Sports Network: Live game coverage

-NBC Sports Washington televises more than 500 live professional and collegiate sporting events per year.
-The network holds the exclusive regional cable television rights to the NHL's Washington Capitals and the NBA's Washington Wizards – airing all games that are not nationally exclusive – as well as the Washington Mystics of the WNBA, D.C.
-United of Major League Soccer, and the Chesapeake Bayhawks of Major League Lacrosse.
+Monumental Sports Network televises more than 500 live professional and collegiate sporting events per year.
+The network holds the exclusive regional cable television rights to the NHL's Washington Capitals and the NBA's Washington Wizards—airing all games that are not nationally exclusive—as well as the Washington Mystics of the WNBA.
 The network formerly held the television rights to the Virginia Destroyers of the United Football League, broadcasting the team's games from 2011 until the UFL folded in 2012.
 D.C.
-United previously had its games televised by CSN Mid-Atlantic from the team's first season in 1996 until 2015, after which the team signed a multi-year deal with Sinclair Broadcast Group-owned WJLA-TV and WJLA 24/7 News.
+United previously had its games televised by CSN Mid-Atlantic from the team's first season in 1996 until 2015. after which the team signed a multi-year deal with Sinclair Broadcast Group–owned WJLA-TV and WJLA 24/7 News.
+The network then aired games again from 2020 until 2022 after which those games moved to Apple TV+.

 The network also serves as the official cable partner of the NFL's Washington Commanders, holding the rights to televise the team's preseason games; until the consummation of the 2012 merger between NBC and Comcast, which placed Comcast SportsNet Mid-Atlantic and NBC owned-and-operated station WRC-TV (channel 4) under common ownership, games broadcast on WRC-TV were transmitted in 480i standard-definition television to provide high-definition television exclusivity for the regional network.
 After the merger, both WRC and CSN Mid-Atlantic carry Commanders games in HD.

-The Network also airs a variety of collegiate events from James Madison University (JMU), George Washington University (George Washington) and the University of Richmond.
+The network also airs a variety of collegiate events from George Washington University and the University of Richmond.
+The network is also the television home of Towson University football, volleyball, and basketball games.
+Prior to joining the Sun Belt Conference, which does not allow member schools to have local third tier rights for most sports, James Madison University football and basketball aired on the network.

 News and entertainment programming

-NBC Sports Washington produces news, analysis, opinion and entertainment programs focusing the region's sports landscape.
-The network also features special pre-game show and post-game show, as well as numerous specials and original programs:
+Monumental Sports Network produces news, analysis, opinion, and entertainment programs focusing the region's sports landscape.
+The network also features special pregame and postgame shows, as well as numerous specials and original programs: